 7. Visit the undiscovered Atrani Village

 Just a short trip away from Ravello is the hidden yet beautiful fishing village of Atrani.
-The island features homes stacked on top of each other, leaving this town isolated from its more famous neighbors.
+The island features homes stacked on each other, leaving this town isolated from its more famous neighbors.

-If you are looking to catch a break from the crowds of Positano and Ravello, Atrani is well worth your time.
+If you want to catch a break from the crowds of Positano and Ravello, Atrani is well worth your time.
 The highlight of this fishing town is the hike that takes you across the entire village and the seaside cliffs.
 You can even take a walking tour of Amalfi and Atrani.

-Atrani is situated on a cliff that juts out into the ocean which serves as the perfect viewpoint of the entire coast.
-End your day at the beach and enjoy some seafood at one of the many local eateries.
+Atrani is situated on a cliff that juts into the ocean, serving as the perfect viewpoint of the entire coast.
+End your day at the beach and enjoy seafood at one of the many local eateries.

 8. Experience a cooking class

 Mamma Agata’s cooking class is a must-try on a trip to Ravello.
-You will learn how to make a full course meal during the class including starters, the main course and dessert.
+You will learn how to make a full-course meal during the class, including starters, the main course, and dessert.
 The students can even visit the garden at Mamma Agata’s home to pick some vegetables for the meal.

-10. Grab a bite to eat
+11. Grab a bite to eat

 After a day of hiking and sightseeing, grab a bite at one of the many restaurants in Ravello.
-Since the town isn’t too big, it’s not too hard to find the best places to eat.
+Since the town isn’t too big, finding the best places to eat is not hard.
 Each meal ends with a complimentary limoncello (Ravello is known for lemons).
-Here are the best places to eat in Ravello:

 Mimi Bar Pizzeria

-If you visit Ravello in the summer, you can even enjoy your meal at the outdoor terrace.
+If you visit Ravello in the summer, you can enjoy your meal on the outdoor terrace.
 Mimi Bar also gives visitors a complimentary limoncello with their order.

-The fettuccine and Bolognese are great choices and for dessert, you can feast on a Lemon Delight cake.
-The restaurant is a hotspot among the rich and famous like Jackie Osborne.
+The fettuccine and Bolognese are great choices; you can feast on a Lemon Delight cake for dessert.
+The restaurant is a hotspot among the rich and famous, like Jackie Osborne.

 Ravello is the perfect getaway on a trip to Italy.
-It is often referred to as the jewel of the Amalfi Coast and rightfully so.
+It is often referred to as the jewel of the Amalfi Coast, and rightfully so.
 From scenic hikes that take you across the coast and cruises that offer breathtaking views of the Amalfi coastline, Ravello has so much to offer.